You need to enable Push Notifications in the app and in the backend services (server)

 The google-services.json file is required with PushPlugin Cordova Plugin for successful project builds.
 Please don't enable this plugin before configuring Android settings.

 Before version 2.0, Cordova Push Plugin used Google Cloud Messaging provider to register devices.
-As GCM is not supported by Google, all projects with Cordova Push Plugin version lower than 2.0 do not receive push notifications anymore.
+As GCM is not supported by Google, all projects with the Cordova Push Plugin version lower than 2.0 do not receive push notifications anymore.